RasmusBruhn/ErrorHandling/README.md

+# ErrorHandling documentation
 This is the documentation for the "Error.h" header file (ERR).
 This header adds some error handling functions which makes it easier to do error handling, creating/retrieving an error only uses one function and it can store an archive of messages.
 This header can be included multiple times given that the prefix is different.

-Setup:
+##Setup:
 ----------------------------------------------------------------------------------------------------
 To include this header into your project you should first set the settings by defining macro constant, then the header should be included:

 ERR_PREFIX:         The prefix for all the functions created, defaults to [ERR].